aimms/R-Link/README.md

 The R4AIMMS system library **requires** that the *R programming language* is already installed on the target machine along with the **Rcpp R package**.
 The Rcpp package requires R’s version to be *3.0.0 or higher* and can be installed from within R by typing ```install.packages(“Rcpp”)```.

 # R::executeScript Procedure
-The library exposes the *e*xecuteScript** procedure through the R prefix.
+The library exposes the **executeScript** procedure through the R prefix.
 The procedure takes a scalar string as argument, representing the R script to be executed through AIMMS.
 The R script can contain any arbitrary R code, such as function calls, R object declarations, library installation/import statements and so on.
 In case of an R error, AIMMS will notify the user by raising this error.
 During R code execution through R::executeScript there is no visible output from the R output, thus the result to a call to R’s print function won’t be visible to the AIMMS user.